 College of Science and Technology Opportunities

-The CST Undergraduate Research Program (URP) allows sophomores, juniors and seniors in the College of Science and Technology to earn undergraduate credit during the semester and participate in paid research during the summer.
-You have the opportunity to work alongside researchers for hands-on experience in your field of study.
-You may also have opportunities to author a paper or present at a conference.
+The CST Undergraduate Research Program (URP) allows sophomores, juniors and seniors in the College of Science and Technology to earn undergraduate credit and possibly a stipend during the fall, spring and summer semesters.
+Students have the opportunity to work alongside researchers for hands-on experience in their field of study.
+Students may also have opportunities to author a paper or present at a conference.

 The Science Scholars Program gives qualifying incoming students and sophomores the opportunity to participate in paid summer research and academic or professional development experiences.
 You can receive up to $4,000 in summer funding for three years to complete research projects within the College of Science and Technology, Temple University, or at another U.S. or overseas institution.